We are born with one body; one beautiful, intelligent, dynamic, body that allows us to experience all the joyful sensations of this life.

 - Get a canvas and play with paints finger painting like a child.

 - Massage your own body with nourishing coconut oil or cacao butter, infusing healing love for yourself, thanking your body for all that it has done for you, for carrying through this life.

 - Decorate your home with beautiful, uplifting, handmade paintings, fabrics and crafts that bring warmth to your being.

-- Bring plants into your home, giving them love every day.
+- Bring some popular indoor plants into your home and give them love every day.

 - Find something creative that you would love to explore, a lump of clay or a pen and paper are easy places to start.

 - Write whatever poetic words that flow through your head, or any words for that matter.